Robert Francis (poet)

 Robert Francis (August 12, 1901 – July 13, 1987) was an American poet who lived most of his life in Amherst, Massachusetts.

-His 1953 poem, “The Pitcher”, is a classic work among coaches, athletes, baseball players—and pitchers and artists.
-It demonstrates brilliantly an example of how any physical action is not just acting on the environment, but also an interactive communication with all elements of it, including the people.
+His 1953 poem "The Pitcher" is considered a classic work by many in the world of athletics.
+It demonstrates how a physical action does not simply act on the environment but also serves as an interactive communication among all of its elements, including people.